Beauty Myths That Lead You Astray

 Remember those harsh, beady face scrubs?

-Or maybe you heard how removing dead skin cells is the best way to accelerate production of new skin, resulting in a bright, glowing complexion.
-And what better way to annihilate that dull layer of skin than with a good old fashioned gritty scrub?
+Or maybe you heard how removing dead skin cells is the best way to accelerate the production of new skin, resulting in a bright, glowing complexion.
+And what better way to annihilate that dull layer of skin than with a good old-fashioned gritty scrub?

 Unfortunately, as satisfying as that squeaky-clean feeling after using a face scrub can be, exfoliation methods that are too abrasive can actually wreak havoc on your skin in the long run.

-In order to avoid negative side effects of over-scrubbing, such as inflammation, dryness and breakouts, try to steer clear from harsh physical exfoliants like beads, grains and washcloths.
+In order to avoid negative side effects of over-scrubbing, such as inflammation, dryness, and breakouts, try to steer clear of harsh physical exfoliants like beads, grains, and washcloths.

 For all the benefits of good exfoliation that won’t rob your skin of its natural moisture, make a move towards products that contain AHAs or BHAs.